eclipse-keyple/keyple-website/content/components-java/overview/dependency-check.md

 /!\ Instructions to maintain the content of this table /!\
 ##########################################################

-- Add a row each time an API has been updated (major or minor version) then update all impacted components.
+- Insert a row each time an API has been updated (major or minor version) then update all impacted components.

 - If the update does not concern the APIs, but only the libraries, then update only the version range of the concerned libraries
 (ex: if keyple-service-java-api goes from "2.0.0" to "2.0.1", then put "2.0.0-2.0.1" in the table)